 You will be taken back to our SMILE suite and lay on the Visumax bed.
 A small disposable interface is placed on the laser and then docked to your eye.
 A small incision and a contact like disk called a lenticule is created with the laser.
 The surgeon then removes the small disk through the hole and the procedure is done for that eye.
 The same process is repeated for the other eye.

-Total surgery time for SMILE is usually under 5 minutes per eye.
+The total surgery time for SMILE is usually under 5 minutes per eye.

 Post Op for LASIK

-You will be given post op instructions on how to use the eye drops that were purchased before your surgery as well as some restrictions on what you can do after surgery.
+You will be given post-op instructions on how to use the eye drops that were purchased before your surgery as well as some restrictions on what you can do after surgery.
 You will come back day 1, week 1 and month 1 to check on healing and improvement with vision.
 Most patients are seeing better after LASIK as soon as the next day.